tinarwhite/2017_USNCCM14/README.md

 To run the model reduction code, you would need to request the pymortestbed python implementation of reduced order modeling built by Matt Zahr.

+# 2016_CS229
+A Clustering Algorithm for Reduced Order Modeling of Shock Waves

 The rom_stuff.py files contains the local implementation of a point selection / mesh coarsening method from my AA290 technical report.

 More detailed information including reports and presentations at tinarwhite.com